 Top tip

-If you want the pink color to really shine, make sure you are using clear ice!
-For an easy clear ice option, head over to the grocery store and buy a bag of ice.
 Or, you can make your own large pieces of clear ice.
 It takes a little time, but is worth the trouble, in my opinion!
-My favorite clear ice maker is this one by Clearly Frozen.
-You can make a lot of ice at once with it at once, unlike a lot of the other ones on the market.
+My favorite clear ice maker is from Clearly Frozen.
+You can make a lot of ice at once with it at once, and it's pretty inexpensive compared to other ice makers!

 📖 Recipe